SAP/sap-btp-service-operator/README.md

   tokenurl: "<auth_url>"
   tokenurlsuffix: "/oauth/token"
 ```

+## Instance-Sharing
+You can create shared service instance or update un-shared service instance to shared and vice versa.
+**Create:**
+Add in the spec section - shared: true
+Note that you can only share instance which created from a sharable plan.
+**Update:**
+Update the spec with shared: true to share instance or shared: false to un-share the instance.
+Note that you can only un-share service instance if no reference instances exist.

 ### TLS-Based Access Credentials
 - Define a secret pair named `sap-btp-service-operator` and `sap-btp-service-operator-tls`  in the namespace. `ServiceInstance` and `ServiceBinding` that are applied in the namespace will belong to the subaccount from which the credentials were issued.